 The Warbler will be an aluminum aircraft, fastened with Cherry pulled-rivets.
 This method is very typical across similar LSAs.
 It's very easy to work with.
 CNCed tooling will substantially reduce build times.
 Even though this is a plans-built aircraft, it should be able to be completed in a reasonable amount of time.
 The goal is that a club centered around one will be able to build one per year.

 The Warbler will be a low-wing aircraft.
-It will utilize a Riblett GA30A-418 airfoil.
+It will utilize a Riblett GA30A-41X series airfoil.
 It will have conventional flaps.
 It will be available with a tricycle or conventional undercarriage.
+We determined in 2025 that folding wings were a non-negotiable.
 It will be designed in SolidWorks OnShape.
 The goal is a 400-hour airframe construction time.
-The Design Manifesto is available here.
+The Design Manifesto is available here (this is very outdated).

 The Warbler will be an open-source project.
 I have not decided on an open-source license yet.
 Each license has its own pros and cons.
 There is clearly no way of being an advocate in experimental aviation without putting oneself at severe legal risk.
 The solution is simply to dump the contents of your work into the public domain and accept that no money will be made from your work.